top of page

 https://plannedburns.ffm.vic.gov.au/burn-site/966370

-On GunaiKurnai Country, this proposed 402 hectare planned burn by FFMV on Bung Yarnda, within Lake Tyers Park, targets one of the most ecologically diverse old-growth coastal forest areas remaining in southeastern Australia.
+On GunaiKurnai Country, this 402 hectare planned burn by FFMV on Bung Yarnda, within Lake Tyers Coastal Park, targets one of the most ecologically diverse old-growth coastal forest areas remaining in southeastern Australia.

-This area has practically no fire history and no history of logging and is home to a remarkable diversity of coastal forest.
+This area is long unburnt old-growth forest, most of the site has no recorded fire history and no history of logging and is home to a remarkable diversity of coastal forest.
 Much of this area is only accessible by water and has never been thoroughly surveyed.
+Gippsland Environment surveyors recorded an undocumented canoe scar tree within this burn site.

 Trident Arm Bung Yarnda April 2021 photo Lisa Roberts